 Owning your own swimming pool is an incredible feeling.
-Pool parties, games, and relaxing summer afternoons are instantly improved with your own pool, giving you the freedom and flexibility to entertain and relax at your leisure.
+Pool parties, games, and relaxing summer afternoons are instantly improved when you have your own pool.
+And it also gives you the freedom and flexibility to entertain and relax at your leisure.

-Thankfully, there are options to save considerably on energy bills with just a few additions to your system.
+Thankfully, there are options to save considerable amounts on your costs with just a few additions to your pool system.